ageathome/core/docs/QUICKSTART.md

 <img width="50%" src='ageathome-started.png'>

-## 4. Reboot
-Once the Age@Home add-on has completed initialization the hub requires a reboot.
-The simplest way is to unplug the hub and plug it back in; alternatively navigate to [settings](http://homeassistant.local:8123/lovelace-owner/settings) and click the button for "Reboot" as in the image below:
+Once the Age@Home add-on has completed initialization it will reboot the hub.